francoposa/francoposa.io/content/resources/infra-ops/kubernetes-k3s-digital-ocean-1.md

 ---
 title: "Zero to Production with Kubernetes, Part 1: Creating a DigitalOcean Server with Ansible"
-summary: "Ansible, Ansible Collections, DigitalOcean VMs, and Initial Server Configuration"
+summary: "Ansible, Ansible Collections, DigitalOcean Droplets, and Initial Server Configuration"
 slug: zero-to-production-with-kubernetes-1
 aliases:
   - /resources/infra-ops/kubernetes-k3s-ansible-digital-ocean-1/
 date: 2021-07-27
 order_number: 2
 ---

+## Goals

+We will:

+1. Create a cloud server on DigitalOcean using an idempotent Ansible playbook
+2. Assign labels to the server for later use with Ansible's host inventory management
+3. Supply the server with an init script to secure the SSH access configuration
+4. Confirm SSH access to the Server

 ## 0. Prerequisites